-Established Grassland
+Established grassland

 Cattle grazing and low sun

-Weed control
+Weed control in established grassland

 Controlling weeds in pastures is important because they: